DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 ![AdonisJs & Laravel Error Reporting](https://cdn.auth0.com/blog/blog:adonis-error-reporting.png)
 _AdonisJS error reporting Page, same as Laravel 4.2_

-We'll be building a simple character listing app with **AdonisJs 3.0**, just like we did with [Laravel](https://auth0.com/blog/creating-your-first-laravel-app-and-adding-authentication/).
+We'll be building a simple character-listing app with **AdonisJs 3.0**, just like we did with [Laravel](https://auth0.com/blog/creating-your-first-laravel-app-and-adding-authentication/).
 Our app will simply list **10 Game of Thrones characters** and their real names.
 Once we add authentication to the app, all logged-in users will have the privilege of knowing these celebrity characters personally.

-## Let's get started
+## Let's get started.

-AdonisJs utilizes [Npm](https://www.npmjs.com/) to manage its dependencies.
-So, before using AdonisJS, make sure you have [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed on your machine.
-We can install AdonisJs by cloning the repo from [Github](https://github.com/adonisjs/adonis-app) like so:
+AdonisJs uses [Npm](https://www.npmjs.com/) to manage its dependencies.
+So, before using AdonisJs, make sure you have [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed on your machine.
+We can install AdonisJs by cloning the repo from [GitHub](https://github.com/adonisjs/adonis-app) like so:

 ```bash